Barca-Koseoglu/CS50-Introduction-to-Artificial-Intelligence-with-Python-Articles/Lecture-1/README.md

 <img width="212" alt="andtable" src="https://github.com/user-attachments/assets/ea7fffc3-af35-4981-a8a7-fd3e7546a0f4">

 AND **combines** two different sentences together.
 In the diagram, P and Q are two different sentences.
-P^Q is true if and only if both P and Q are true.
-If either one or both is false, then P^Q is false.
+P^Q is True if and only if both P and Q are True.
+If either one or both are False, then P^Q is False.

 **OR (v)**